thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

         title: Open **Dashboards** tab and go to **Gateway** dashboard.
     ===
         image: /images/gateway/dashboard/gateway-getting-started-2-ce.png,
-        title: Click **"+"** button, fill in gateway device name and select device profile in the opened modal window.
+        title: Click the **"+"** button, fill in the gateway device name and select the device profile.
 '
 %}